MicrosoftDocs/visualfsharpdocs/docs/conceptual/system-namespace-[fsharp].md

 # System Namespace (F#)

 This topic describes the F# extensions to the System namespace.
-For the .NET Framework System namespace, see **N:System**.
+For the .NET Framework System namespace, see **System**.

 **Namespace/Module Path**: System